StefRuseva88/softUni-integration-tests/README.md

 - Food edition and deletion
 - Error handling and validation

-### 3. Back-End Test Automation – Regular Exam: The "Story Spoiler" System
+### 3. Back-End Test Automation – The "Story Spoiler" System
 For the regular exam, the project automates tests for the "Story Spoiler" system, an application that provides users with spoilers for their favorite stories.
 Test cases include:

 - User authentication and authorization